srobo/runbook/docs/competition/team-support/kit-return.md

 !!! tip
     Some of the boards can be hard to distinguish.
 Use the [Kit Cheat Sheet][kit-cheat-sheet] to help.

-When fully checked, the supervisor should fill out the [Kit Return Form][kit-return-form] to confirm everything is complete.
+When fully checked, the supervisor should fill out the Kit Return Form ([example][kit-return-form]) to confirm everything is complete.

 If a team has received a replacement part throughout the year, they may have an additional item.
 Teams with additional kit should be known in advance.